grv87/gradle-base-plugins/README.md

 4. Change Gradle version for `wrapper` task in plugin code
 5. Run `./gradlew wrapper && ./gradlew wrapper`

+If a new version of a plugin won't be compatible with previous Gradle versions:
+1. Update `ProjectPlugin.GRADLE_MINIMUM_SUPPORTED_VERSION` value
+2. Run `./gradlew stutterWriteLock`
+3. Update required Gradle version in this README file

 ------------------------------------------------------------------------
 Copyright © 2017-2018  Basil Peace